daywalker90/clnrest-rs/README.md

 * [Thanks](#thanks)

 # Installation
-Replace `/usr/local/libexec/c-lightning/plugins/clnrest/clnrest` with the binary from this repo
+Replace `/usr/local/libexec/c-lightning/plugins/clnrest/clnrest` on CLN 24.05+ or `clnrest.py` on CLN <24.05 with the binary from this repo.

 Release binaries for
 * x86_64-linux